Geocodio/docs/source.html.md

 </aside>

 ## v1.7
+*Released on February 11, 2022*
+* Added the new `provriding` field append for provincial/territorial legislative districts in Canada

 *Released on February 10, 2022*

 * The `cd118` and `stateleg-next` data appends has been updated with the addition of updated districts for California, Massachusetts and Virginia.